viennawagner/student-webdev-labs/reflection.md

 style; still, the exercises helped a lot on their own.
 It seems like there's a lot to bootstrap, so more that could be covered in exercises, but I'm not so sure that it's feasible to do that anyway so this was fine.

+### Javascript
+Note: completed week 10

+I followed along with the videos for some of these, but worked through them on my own for others.
+This being more akin to traditional programming made me more confident in my ability to complete things on my own.

+These were pretty helpful, they gave me a lot of practice with Javascript and a little refresher on functional programming, which is something I would like to be better at.
+Most helpful was the functional stuff and anything that involved interacting with the DOM, since those are the things I have the least experience with.

+I think the lectures worked well enough for these.
+The exercises were great and there was already a lot of them, so I wouldn't ask for more, even if more practice is always helpful.